 I'm jumping on the Great Autumn Pumpkin Bandwagon (that's what I call it anyway) and posting the best pumpkin recipe ever.
 Ever.
 I've made this pumpkin bread for years because it's so very good and moist.
 Nothing worse than a dry quick bread.

 This icing originally came from a Pumpkin Cookie with Icing recipe, but I made a mess out of the cookies and ended up using the icing on my tried-and-true pumpkin bread recipe.
-The result was very successful and the recipe was immediately altered to include the icing in the instructions.
+The result is very successful and the recipe immediately altered to include the icing in the instructions.

 Pumpkin Bread with Caramel Icing

 Outstanding pumpkin bread with amazing caramel icing.

 - 2 C. pumpkin puree, about 1 full can and not pie filling

 - 1 ½ tsp. salt

 - 1 ½ tsp. cinnamon

 - ½ C. heavy whipping cream